mdo/github-wide/README.md

 * Safari: http://code.grid.in.th/

 Then, copy-pasta the styles from `github-wide.css` into a new userstyle.
 Be sure to specify that it apply to sites beginning with `https://github.com/*`.

+### Bug reports

+Open an issue or submit a pull request, please.

 ### <3